Qingyueee/DECLUST/README.md

 ## ⏬ Installation

-We recommend using a separate conda environment:
+We recommend using a separate conda environment in a Linux environment:

 - Create a conda environment and install the DECLUST package